-Engineered (manufactured) nanomaterials have at least one dimension between approximately 1 nm and 100 nm, and are manufactured to have specific properties or composition.
+Engineered, or manufactured, nanomaterials are particles that have at least one dimension between approximately 1 nm and 100 nm, and are manufactured to have specific properties or composition.

-While there are hundreds of manufactured nanomaterials in existence, there are only two Australian exposure standards relating to specific nanomaterials.
+While there are hundreds of manufactured nanomaterials in existence, there are currently only two Australian exposure standards relating to specific nanomaterials.
 The Workplace Exposure Standard for carbon black is 3 mg/m3 (8-hour TWA) and the Workplace Exposure Standard for fumed silica is 2 mg/m3 (8-hour TWA).

-Exposure to nanomaterials should be eliminated or minimised so far as reasonably practicable through containment of materials, local exhaust ventilation (LEV) and/or work processes.
+Exposure to nanomaterials should be eliminated or minimised so far as reasonably practicable through containment of materials, local exhaust ventilation (LEV) and work processes.